EU summit to focus on lowering Mediterranean immigration

 To that end, they will seek to beef up the European Border and Coast Guard by giving it more resources and a stronger mandate.
 They will also assign more funds to Libya, including for training its coast guards, and other countries in Northern Africa.
 EU states Italy, Greece and Spain, where most migrants arrive, will also get more support, said the document, reviewed by Reuters.

-The bloc will try to step up deportations of failed asylum seekers and expand the EU-financed programs for voluntary returns from Libya to further south in Africa that U.N. agencies are carrying out.
+The bloc will try to step up deportations of failed asylum seekers and expand the EU-financed programmes for voluntary returns from Libya to further south in Africa that U.N. agencies are carrying out.

 The leaders will seek a migration deal with Morocco and look into setting up “regional disembarkation platforms” outside of the EU where the bloc would assess asylum claims and hold those whose requests fail before they are sent back.